 Based on CSU and campus policy, preference for freshman admission is offered to applicants who are considered 'local' based on their high school of graduation, or military status.
-'Local' freshman applicants will be offered admission if they meet the minimum Cal State LA Freshman Admission requirements and have an overall ‘A-G’ GPA of 2.70.
+Except for Pre-Nursing, 'local' applicants will be guaranteed admission if they meet the above minimum CSU Freshman Admission requirements and have an overall ‘A-G’ GPA of 2.70.
 CSU eligible applicants below this GPA may still be considered for admission based on a Multi-Factor Review Process (MFRP) and offered admission based on space availability in the major or college.
 For more information, see below for “What if a student doesn’t meet the ranking GPA criteria?”